Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-08-creating-vrack-with-openstack/guide.en-gb.md

 ---
 title: 'Configuring vRack for Public Cloud using OpenStack CLI'
 excerpt: 'Find out how to set up vRack for your Public Cloud instances with the OpenStack CLI'
-updated: 2024-12-20
+updated: 2024-12-23
 ---

 ## Objective

-OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
-At the same time, it allows you to add [Public Cloud instances](https://www.ovhcloud.com/en-gb/public-cloud/) to your private network to create an infrastructure of physical and virtual resources.
+The OVHcloud [vRack](/links/network/vrack) is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
+At the same time, it allows you to add [Public Cloud instances](/links/public-cloud/compute) to your private network to create an infrastructure of physical and virtual resources.

 ## Requirements